Arcadia of My Youth: Home media

 Arcadia of My Youth was originally released on North American home video by Celebrity Home Entertainment under the "Just For Kids" banner.
 It was initially retitled Vengeance of the Space Pirate, and was, for many, the first introduction to Captain Harlock.
 This release suffered from having about forty minutes cut out of it, most notably the lengthy pre-title prologue concerning one of Harlock's ancestor's attempt to fly over the tallest peak (known as the Stanley Witch) of the Owen Stanley Mountain Range in New Guinea (as "read" for inspiration by Harlock from said ancestor's autobiography, Arcadia of My Youth, moments before the Illumidas-attack on the Deathshadow).
 The film was later released by Best Film and Video along with many of the other anime released under the Just For Kids label.
 It was given the alternately translated title of "My Youth in Arcadia", and features all the cut footage restored.
 Another, more likely, possibility is that My Youth in Arcadia is the original version (on Best Film & Video's first issue, it was billed as "The original Vengeance of the Space Pirate"), probably an international dub, à la Toho's Super Spacefortress Macross version of the 1984 Macross film, Super Dimensional Fortress Macross: Do You Remember Love? (released here by Best Films & Video; their first issue was billed, "The original Clash of the Bionoids", referring to the edited Celebrity Just For Kids version).

 A subtitled Laserdisc was released in North America by Animeigo on April 12, 1995.

 Arcadia of My Youth was also released by Animeigo in 2003.
 It is the only Harlock story which shows how Harlock actually lost an eye (it also reveals how Emeraldas got her facial scar, making her a virtual distaff doppelganger of Harlock).
 One of the trailers for Arcadia of My Youth (one of two included as extras in Animeigo's DVD release) has one of the most confusing and misleading scenes, a clip of the Tokargan Zoll shooting out Harlock's eye.
 Zoll, in the film, is actually an enemy-turned-staunch-ally, and Harlock's injury is caused by Illumidas gunfire.
 This trailer scene was recreated for the boxes on the American VHS releases of Vengeance of the Space Pirate and My Youth in Arcadia.

 Discotek Media released Arcadia of My Youth uncut on high-definition Blu-ray and DVD in North America on May 30, 2017.

+Origin and related works

+The movie My Youth in Arcadia is mainly based on Leiji Matsumoto's illustrated novels Gun Frontier II, as well as other works of the artist: